Suds in the Bucket

 "Suds in the Bucket" is a song written by Billy Montana and Tammy Wagoner and recorded by American country music singer Sara Evans.
 It was released in May 2004 as the third single from Evans' 2003 album Restless.
 It became her third number-one single on the US Country charts, and her first since "Born to Fly" in early 2001.
-It was certified Gold by the RIAA on November 18, 2005.
+It was certified Platinum by the RIAA on August 18, 2023.

 The song appears in the game Karaoke Revolution Country and is included in the Rock Band: Country Track Pack.
-It was presented as well by contestant Brennley Brown on The Voice on May 15, 2017.
+It was presented as well by artist Brennley Brown on The Voice on May 15, 2017.

 Content

 This up-tempo song tells the story of a girl who abruptly runs off to Las Vegas one day with her boyfriend, leaving the "suds in the bucket and the clothes hangin' out on the line," noting how quickly it happened.
 The gossip and drama then spreads to other parts of their hometown, like a hair salon and the local church.